 The work at Welton Primary School received national recognition when it was one of six schools invited to meet the Prime Minister in January 2020.
 One pupil asked Boris Johnson if he felt children in primary schools were being properly prepared for the future.
 When they left, the boy pointed out: ‘He didn’t answer my question Mr Snell!’

-The National Literacy Trust is running the Words for Work: Dream Big project to develop literacy skills, raise aspirations and challenge stereotypes.
+The National Literacy Trust is running the Words for Work: Dream Big project.
+This aims to develop literacy skills, raise aspirations and challenge stereotypes.
 They have drawn on research from the Drawing the Future report In 2017.
-This showed that by the age of 7 children’s aspirations are shaped by gender-related stereotypes about who does which jobs, with boys looking to traditionally male dominated professions while girls were attracted to more nurturing and caring related roles.
+This showed that by the age of 7 children’s aspirations are shaped by gender-related stereotypes.
+Boys looked to traditionally male dominated professions while girls were attracted to more nurturing and caring related roles.

-Sixty schools are signed up to the current round which started September 2019 and they are working through the project’s three stages:
+Sixty schools are signed up to the current round.
+It started September 2019 and they are working through the project’s three stages: